philote/TTRPG-session-notes/Project Planning.md

 - Python scripts for cleanup and collation (in the transcript_cleanup folder)
 - [Obsidian](https://obsidian.md/) used as the game note store

-## Process to create a POC
+## Process to create a POC ✅ **Phase 1 COMPLETED**
-1. [DONE] Record a session on Discord using the Craig bot
+1. ✅ [DONE] Record a session on Discord using the Craig bot
-    - [DONE] then clip them to under 10 mins for easy testing
+    - ✅ [DONE] then clip them to under 10 mins for easy testing
-2. [DONE] Transcribe the recordings using Whisper
+2. ✅ [DONE] Transcribe the recordings using Whisper
-    - [TODO] create a script to take in a folder of flac files, trascribe them, then output a folder of tsv files.
-Whisper python usage info: https://github.com/openai/whisper?tab=readme-ov-file#python-usage
-        - no translations, only supporting english
+    - ✅ [DONE - Phase 1] Created `transcribe/whisper_transcribe.py` - comprehensive script for processing flac files/folders/zip files with proper configuration and progress tracking
+        - Supports all input formats (zip, folder, file list)
+        - Configurable Whisper settings via JSON config and command line
+        - Progress tracking and comprehensive error handling
+        - Proper TSV output compatible with cleanup pipeline
-    - [DONE] run some tests to see how the different Whisper models work with the test files (would be nice if we could use a faster model and still get good results, large-v2 takes a very long time)
+    - ✅ [DONE] run some tests to see how the different Whisper models work with the test files
-3. [TODO] Merge, sort, organize, and clean the tsv files
+3. ✅ [DONE - Phase 1] Merge, sort, organize, and clean the tsv files
-    - [TODO] review the existing scripts, see if there are improvements to be made
+    - ✅ [DONE - Phase 1] **Major improvements made**: Created `transcript_cleanup_v2.py` with shared utilities, professional logging, and modern configuration
+    - ✅ Successfully processes individual TSV files → merged chronological transcript → text replacements → final output
+    - ✅ Comprehensive testing completed with real session data
-4. [TODO] use the cleaned up script to create a summary with an LLM API
+4. ✅ [DONE] Use the cleaned up script to create a summary with an LLM API
-    - [TODO] Review options to do locally or over a cheap/free API
-    - [TODO] create templates for different types of data
+    - ✅ [DONE] Created comprehensive AI prompt templates in `AI_Prompts/` directory
+    - ✅ Templates for: NPC profiles, location documentation, character tracking, story summaries, encounter documentation
+    - ✅ Designed for use with ChatGPT custom GPTs or Claude models
-5. [TODO] save the info in markdown files for Obsidian
+5. 🔄 [PARTIAL] Save the info in markdown files for Obsidian
-    - [TODO] create rules for how and where to save them
+    - ✅ AI prompts generate markdown-compatible output
+    - 🔄 Could add automated markdown generation in Phase 2

 ## Whisper notes
 - Whisper does some funky things when filling the gaps in between silencing.
 These two parameters may help with this a LOT: